elenalo91/icons8-docs/docs/index.md

 # Hero section
 title: Icons8 Documentation
-description: Welcome to the official icon8 documentation.
-You don't have to wait for the support's answer anymore!
+description: This document covers pretty much everything you need to know about how to get started and succeed with icons app and services.
 buttons:
     - content: VIEW ON GITHUB
       url: 'https://github.com/icons8/lunacy-docs'